 Working together as a team shows employers that you have good teamwork and leadership skills.
 You know how to get along in a group-orientated environment where you need to work with others.

 This doesn’t just have to be team sports, outdoor activities are also respectable as it shows a strong level of determination and mindset of improving.
+Some team sports that are worth including are:

 Do you volunteer to help out in your local area?
 Have you taken part in any community involvement and service?